Princeton University Department of Mathematics: Graduate

 Ph.D. candidates in the department conduct independent research under supervision of a faculty member.
 After completing a series of introductory-level courses, graduate students specialize in at least two special or advanced topics within the discipline.
 Notably, students must demonstrate proficiency in one foreign language (French, German, or Russian), proving their ability to work with mathematical texts from scholars around the world.
 Graduate students are offered full tuition and student health plan coverage for all five years of the program.
 They are also able to apply for additional external funding and/or teach courses as Assistants-in-Instruction (AIs).

 Rankings

-In national and international rankings, the department often places within the top five of universities for the study of mathematics.
-U.S. News & World Report places the department at No. 1, ahead of Harvard University, the Massachusetts Institute of Technology, and Stanford University.
-Times Higher Education also places the department as No. 1, ahead of international universities such as the University of Oxford, University of Cambridge, and ETH Zurich.
+In both national and international rankings, Princeton places within the top five of universities for the study of mathematics.
+It is ranked by the U.S. News & World Report as the No. 1 program nationwide, tied only with that of the Massachusetts Institute of Technology, and placed prior to those of Harvard University, Stanford University, and the University of California, Berkeley.
+Its particular strengths are Algebra, Number Theory, Algebraic Geometry, Geometry, and Topology, as those are the specialties ranked as No. 1.
+Times Higher Education also places the department as No. 1, qualifying it as a premier institute for mathematics worldwide, seen as ahead of international universities such as the University of Oxford, the University of Cambridge, and ETH Zurich.